News

 The Ballarat local tackled her first para-cycling nationals on home roads, enjoying the support of the likes of Sarah Gigante, who stood on Mount Buninyong during the para-cycling road races.

-Alana Forster time trial
+Alana Forster racing a road time trial for Butterfields Racing Team

 Getting back to racing was a big goal in her rehabilitation.
 (Photo: Josh Chadwick)